Liquid Mutual Funds

 You should consider the funds which have a constant good showing in the market.
 These funds should have a good showing in the market over the past few years say 3-5 years.
 The fund you select for investment should essentially have a better performance in comparison to its peer funds and should also have outperformed the benchmark indices.

 Just the plain simple returns of a fund are not enough to determine the performance of a fund.
-The various financial ratios of the fund have to be assessed in order to properly assess the performance of the fund from multiple angels.
+The various financial ratios of the fund have to be assessed in order to properly assess the performance of the fund from multiple angles.
 Some of the ratios and tools you can deploy in order to examine the overall performance of the fund are as follows:

 - Standard Deviation